 Iterable Interface in Java

 The Iterable interface is present in java.lang.Iterable package.
 It was introduced in JDK 1.5.
 It allows users to iterate through elements sequentially from a collection.
-It returns each element of the collection one after the other, beginning from the front, moving in a forward direction.
-There are three ways in which elements can be iterated in Java, using enhanced for loop, forEach() method and by calling iterator() method.
+It returns each element of the collection one after the other, beginning from the front and moving forward.
+There are three ways in which elements can be iterated in Java: the enhanced for loop, the forEach() method, and the iterator() method.
 The Collection interface extends the Iterable interface thus, all the classes implementing the Collection interface are iterable.

 Introduction to Iterable in Java

-Iterable in Java is an interface that provides the functionality of accessing elements of a collection one by one.
-ELements of collections like arrays, sets, queues, maps, etc. can be transversed easily using Iterable.
+Iterable in Java is an interface that allows collection elements to be accessed individually.
+Using Iterable, elements of collections like arrays, sets, queues, maps, etc. can be transversed easily.

-The Collection framework extends the Iterable interface, thus all the classes implementing the collections framework also implement the Iterable interface.
-Thus, objects of these classes can use the Iterable feature of Java.
+The Collection framework extends the Iterable interface.
+Thus, all the classes implementing the collections framework also implement the Iterable interface, and objects of these classes can use Java's Iterable feature.

-By using Iterator we can access each item in the collection, one item at a time.
-Here, we have an array of 5 elements, iterator named iter of this array returns each element of the array one-by-one starting from 0^th^ index. array of 5 elements
+By using Iterator, we can access each item in the collection, one item at a time.
+Here, we have an array of 5 elements, iterator named iter of this array returns each element of the array one by one starting from 0^th^ index.

 Iterator

 Iterator and Iterable both interfaces sound similar and are often confusing.
-Any class that implements an Iterable interface, overrides the iterator() method present in the Iterable interface.
-This iterator() method calls an Iterator interface which then returns an iterator.
+Any class that implements an Iterable interface overrides the iterator() method present in the Iterable interface.
+This iterator() method calls an Iterator interface, which returns an iterator.
 This iterator is used to iterate over an object of that class.
 The Iterator interface has four methods namely next(), hasNext(), remove() and forEachRemaining().

 Syntax to Implement Iterable